Maaret Castrén

 Maaret Kaarina Castrén (born 1959 in Helsinki) is a Finnish member of parliament for the National Coalition Party and member of the City Council of Helsinki.
 Castrén is a physician and professor of acute medicine.
 She works as a divisional director at the HUS-yhtymä.

+Political career

 Castrén was elected as a substitute in the 2023 Finnish parliamentary election from the Helsinki constituency with 3,699 votes.
 She became a Member of Parliament in 2024, when representative Aura Salla was elected to the European Parliament.
 In Parliament, Castrén is a member of the Education Committee and the Social and Health Committee.